IntBio-UCD/Textract-scripts/README.md

 ## Google Drive
 If your images are stored on google drive (e.g. Intbio project), you will need to have google drive running on your computer.

+You will also need to enable offline access for the folder that has the images.
+On a mac this means clicking on the "cloud" icon in the finder on the folder or right-clicking on the folder and selecting "available offline".

 It is easiest if you make a symbolic link pointing to the data folder `UCD2022_2023` from the repository.
 On my computer it is like this:

      cd ~/git/Textract-scripts